top of page

 Living With Heightened Perception

-This is often what it's like living with heightened sensitivity and perception.
-Your nervous system, like that thoroughbred, is exquisitely attuned to everything around you.
+Living with heightened sensitivity and perception can often feel overwhelming.
+Your nervous system is exquisitely attuned to everything around you.
 You notice subtle shifts in atmosphere that others might miss, pick up on underlying emotions in conversations, and process experiences with remarkable depth.

 The Challenges of Hypersensitivity